Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-broken-time.md

 ![No Save Title Screen](assets/oom-payload-upload.png){loading=lazy}

-What makes this screen interesting is that it only appears when no save files exist.
+What makes this screen interesting is that it only appears when no save files exist or during character creation.
 The dark pink/purple data streams here are also going upwards instead of downwards, signifying that we are breaching into the game and uploading a payload of our character data.

 We next see the results of our character upload on the side of a protocol mirror, with a nice little profile upload/download ui in the top left corner: